-This one-year course introduces learners to the role of the Public Services - from the Police, Ambulance and Fire Services to the Army, Navy, Air Force and Marines.
-Emphasis is placed on skills development at this level and so a supportive programme of military maths and English is compulsory within the course.
+This one-year course introduces students to the role of the Public Services - from the Police, Ambulance and Fire Services to the Army, Navy, Air Force and Marines.
+Emphasis is placed on skills development at this level and so a supportive programme of maths and English is compulsory within the course.

-The course is designed for learners with low-level GCSE grades or limited qualification achievements.
-It is essential that you show a commitment to maintaining high standards of behaviour and attendance and to meeting deadlines.
+The course is designed for students with low-level GCSE grades or limited qualification achievements.
+It is essential that students show a commitment to maintaining high standards of behaviour and attendance and to meeting deadlines.
 Candidates will be invited for an interview and screening test as part of the application process.
 You are welcome to attend the Public Services Information Evenings held at the College throughout the year for further details.

 You are expected to purchase a uniform to wear at College and for practical sessions.
 Kit costs vary depending on the items purchased and the cost is non-refundable once the order has been placed.
-You are also asked to contribute towards the end-of-year celebration event and yearly gym membership.
-Total costs are approximately £140.
-There may be additional events during the year to which you may be expected to contribute.
+You are also asked to contribute towards the end-of-year celebration event and our extensive trips and guest speakers list.
+Total costs are approximately £100.

 Financial assistance is available, depending on your circumstances.